Conforming Loan Limits in Orange County

 | 2022 | $970,800 | $647,200 |

 Historical limits sourced from FHFA published announcements.
-The 2026 limit reflects the FHFA announcement of November 25, 2025, effective January 1, 2026.
+The FHFA typically announces the following year’s limits in late November.
 Limits are effective January 1 of each year.

 We’ll review your purchase price, down payment, and loan amount to identify whether conforming or jumbo financing is the right path — and whether adjusting your down payment changes the answer.